inshiya-ravat/CountryCompare/README.md

-# 🌍 GlobeCompare
+# 🌍 CountryCompare

-GlobeCompare is a frontend-only React application that allows users to compare countries side-by-side using real-time data.
+CountryCompare is a frontend-only React application that allows users to compare countries side-by-side using real-time data.
 Built with **Redux Toolkit Query**, it fetches country details from an external API and displays them with an intuitive UI.

 ## 🚀 Features